CONSTRAINT

 InnoDB supports foreign key constraints.
 The syntax for a foreign key constraint definition in InnoDB looks like this:

-The Information Schema REFERENTIAL_CONSTRAINTS table has more information about foreign keys.
+The Information Schema REFERENTIAL_CONSTRAINTS table has more information about foreign keys:

 CHECK Constraints

+Constraints are enforced.
 You can define constraints in 2 different ways:

 • CHECK(expression) given as part of a column definition.